Discover a Birder's Paradise in Washington County

 The Washington County Grasslands is a 13,000-acre birding area that encompasses many local communities, such as Hudson Falls, Fort Edward, and Argyle.
 Although much of the land is privately owned, there are multiple bird-watching hotspots that are open to the public.

-One of the best is located right in the heart of the region - the 2,000-acre Washington County Grasslands Important Bird Area (IBA) - which is managed by the Friends of the Washington County Grasslands IBA.
+One of the best is located right in the heart of the region - the 2,000-acre Washington County Grasslands Important Bird Area (IBA) - which is managed by the Grassland Bird Trust.

 This protected wildlife habitat supports about a dozen threatened bird species and populations of both grassland bird species and winter raptors.

-The public is welcome to visit the Friends of the IBA's Alfred Z. Solomon Grassland Bird Viewing Area on 160 County Route 42 in Fort Edward.
+The public is welcome to visit the Grassland Bird Trust's Alfred Z. Solomon Grassland Bird Viewing Area on 160 County Route 42 in Fort Edward.
 This is a handicapped accessible viewing area that is the premier spot to view short-eared owls, rough-legged hawks, and other birds of prey.

 Farms are one of the best places to watch birds year-round, and the Washington County Grasslands is home to more than a few of these agricultural sites, including Little Theater on the Farm in Fort Edward.
 Boasting panoramic views of the surrounding countryside, the farm's property is amazing for watching birds fly by.

 Short-eared owls flock to the area in late fall and early winter, and you can spot them all the way through March.
 Hawks, northern harriers, and many species of songbirds, like bluebirds, fly around the area too, making this farm an exceptional birding destination.

 What's more is that birders and photographers are welcome at all times at Little Theater on the Farm.
 Stop by for an afternoon of bird-watching, and then catch a live concert while you're there.